Thursday, October 9, 2025

 God opens the door, forevermore.

-Lord Jesus, in Your infinite mercy and grace, we come before You with humble hearts, Seeking Your guidance and light in our lives.
+In Your infinite mercy and grace, we come before You with humble hearts, seeking Your guidance and light in our lives.

 When we face obstacles and our paths seem unclear, remind us that You are the way, the truth, and the life.
 Open the doors that lead us closer to Your love and purpose.